cmsalmon/shape-viewer/README.md

 ## Bonus and Extras
  - Bonus Feature 1: Shape Translation
-    - Shape translation has been implemented but save option has not.
  - Error Modal: When an invalid file is uploaded, or file has invalid shape data, an error modal will pop up and tell users what went wrong.

 ## Known Problems